Blog | Personal Finance

 That is wisdom not just for entrepreneurs but also for all women who want to grow in life.

-I've always believed that, when it comes to big life decisions, if you are feeling afraid, you're most likely facing down something incredible on the other side.
-The points in life where we grow and achieve the most are also the times when we fear the most.
+It can be said that when it comes to big life decisions, if you are feeling afraid, you're most likely facing down something incredible on the other side.
+The points in life where one grows and achieves the most are also the times where the most fear exists.
 Once we face down that fear, the sweetness of victory or the lessons learned from failure are priceless.

-I believe there are four key functions fear plays in a woman's path to success:
+At Rich Dad, these are the the four key functions we’ve identified that fear plays in a woman's path to success:

-Fear can be the greatest asset we have.
+Fear can be the greatest asset you have.
 Every time fear comes up, and you’re clear it’s not life-threatening, that means you have an opportunity to grow and to expand yourself.
-In fact, as I mentioned earlier, it’s often through this type of agitated process that we grow the most.
+In fact, as mentioned earlier, it’s often through this type of agitated process that one grows the most.
 And when you come through the other side, it’s incredibly exhilarating!
 You are not the same person you were before the process.
 Instead of dreading fear, look it straight in the eye and know you’ve just uncovered your next level of growth — if you so choose to seize it!

 Perhaps Ralph Waldo Emerson said it best: “He who is not every day conquering some fear has not learned the secret of life.”